PatrickYLi/patrickyli.github.io/_posts/2022-04-07-A-ML-Spectral-Noise-Optimization-Study.md

 ![Linearity of Absorbance and Concentration](../imgs/MLNoiseOptimization/AbsoConc.png)

 In the actual absorption spectroscopy measurements, intercepting the spectra data at a particular wavelength under all concentration environments yields a plot demonstrating a linear relationship between absorbance and concentration, and the fitted linear relationship has an intercept of 0.
+During high resolution measurements, tens of thousand lines of dataset needs to be analyzed, generizing numerous dataset comparison and filtering work, which is ideal for machine learning workflow.

 #### Linear Regression using LAD algorithm